Spatial Analysis · Regional Science · GeoAI

 Spatial Epidemiology & Health

-Injury landscapes, access to care, and the spatial structure of well-being and pathology in cities — work that increasingly speaks to insurers, urban operators, and population-health planners.
+Injury landscapes, access to care, and the spatial structure of well-being and pathology in cities.
+This is work that increasingly speaks to insurers, urban operators, and population-health planners.

 VI.